Member Organizations

 Corporate financial reporting requirements in Malaysia are outlined in several laws, which include the Companies Act 2016, Financial Reporting Act 1997, Central Bank of Malaysia Act 2009, Financial Services Act 2013, Islamic Financial Services Act 2013, and the Securities Commission Act 1993.

 The Companies Act 2016 governs the incorporation of companies and sets requirements for companies to prepare financial statements and have them audited.
-The Act requires companies incorporated under the Act to have their financial statements audited.
-Auditors are required to register with the Malaysian Institute of Accountants (MIA) and conduct their audits in accordance with the Malaysian Approved Standards on Quality Control, Auditing, Review, Other Assurance and Related Services issued by the Auditing and Assurance Standard Board of the Malaysian Institute of Accountants.
+Companies incorporated under the Act must have their financial statements audited.
+Auditors are required to register with the Malaysian Institute of Accountants (MIA) and conduct their audits in accordance with the Malaysian Approved Standards on Quality Management, Auditing, Review, Other Assurance and Related Services issued by the Auditing and Assurance Standards Board of the Malaysian Institute of Accountants.
 Meanwhile the financial statements are to be prepared in accordance with the approved accounting standards issued by the Malaysian Accounting Standards Board (MASB).

 The MASB was established under Section 7 of the Financial Reporting Act of 1997 as an independent authority to develop and issue accounting standards for the preparation of financial statements, which are required to be prepared or lodged under any law administered by the Securities Commission, the Central Bank (BNM) or the Registrar of Companies in Malaysia.

 The Malaysian Financial Reporting Standards (MFRS) as issued by the MASB are required for application by all entities except private entities.
 MFRSs are developed based on the International Financial Reporting Standards (IFRS).
-The private entities can either apply MFRS or the Malaysian Private Entity Reporting Standard (MPERS).
-MPERS is adopted word-for-word of IFRS for SMEs except for requirements around property development activities and changes in terminology.
-The IAASB standards are adopted without modifications.
+Private entities can either apply MFRS or the Malaysian Private Entity Reporting Standard (MPERS).
+MPERS is a direct translation of IFRS for SMEs except for requirements around property development activities and changes in terminology.
+The IASB standards are adopted without modifications.

 A private entity is defined as a private company, incorporated under the Companies Act 2016, that (a) is not itself required to prepare or lodge any financial statements under any law administered by the Securities Commission or the BNM; and (b) is not a subsidiary or associate of, or jointly controlled by, an entity which is required to prepare or lodge any financial statements under any law administered by the Securities Commission or the BNM.